Ellison offers $40.4 billion guarantee to beef up Paramount's Warner Bros bid

-Dec 22 : Oracle co-founder Larry Ellison will provide a personal guarantee of $40.4 billion in equity financing to back Paramount Skydance's all-cash $108.4 billion bid for Warner Bros Discovery, a regulatory filing showed on Monday.
+Dec 22 : Oracle co-founder Larry Ellison has stepped in to personally guarantee $40.4 billion in Paramount Skydance's latest effort to pry Warner Bros Discovery away from selling its prized Hollywood assets to streaming giant Netflix.

-The guarantee aims to address Warner Bros board's doubts over Paramount's deal financing and the lack of a full backing from the Ellison family, which had led the company to prefer a cash-and-stock deal with Netflix.
+The guarantee, disclosed in a filing on Monday, seeks to allay the Warner Bros board's doubts about Paramount's financing and the lack of full Ellison family backing, which had pushed it toward the competing cash-and-stock offer from Netflix.

-Paramount said the amended terms do not change the $30-per-share all-cash offer.
-Warner Bros shares rose nearly 4 per cent in premarket trading, while Paramount Skydance added about 3 per cent.

 "Paramount remains in a precarious position and is making a last-ditch effort to avoid being left out in the shadows," said Paolo Pescatore, analyst at PP Foresight.
 "The improved offer is a step in the right direction, but it is unlikely to be enough."